-The Clay County District Schools Inservice Add-on Endorsement Program for Autism Endorsement
+The School District of Clay County

+Inservice Add-on Endorsement Program for Autism Endorsement

-I. PROGRAM TITLE Inservice Add-on Endorsement Program for Autism
+I. PROGRAM TITLE

+Inservice Add-on Endorsement Program for Autism Endorsement

 II.
 PROGRAM RATIONALE AND PURPOSE

 The Autism Spectrum Disorders Endorsement, as described in State Board of Education Rule 6A-4.01796, Florida Administrative Code, Specialization Requirements for Endorsement in Autism - Academic Class, will be required by July 1, 2011, for K-12 ESE teachers with 100% of students on their caseload or in their class identified as having autism spectrum disorders.
 This rule, 6A.-4.01796, FAC., Specialization Requirements for Endorsement in Autism - Academic Class, outlines the requirements for the endorsement in autism.